whopperprinting/LayerLapse/README.md

 > #### **Note:** You'll need a UPDI programmer (3-pin: GND, VCC, UPDI) to upload custom firmware.

-## DIY Option:

-For those who prefer to build their own timelapse device, I have written a [full DIY guide](docs/diy-build-guide.md).
-While the DIY route is completely possible using off-the-shelf components, **LayerLapse was created to save time, simplify the process, and deliver beautiful results right out of the box.** No soldering, wiring, or programming.

 ---

 ## 🛠️ Getting Started (Quick Setup)